 Should All Digital Marketing Efforts Focus on Google?
 What Consumer Trust Says About the Biggest Search Engine

-Looking at Market My Market’s Survey about Consumer Perception and Preference Surrounding Google
+Looking at Market My Market’s Survey About Consumer Perception and Preference Surrounding Google

-We’ve established the outcome of consumer preference for results, and what types of results generate the most leads and cases for our clients after everything is said and done.
+We have established the outcome of consumer preference for results, and what types of results generate the most leads and cases for our clients after everything is said and done.
 But this is all for naught if consumer perception of Google is on its way out.
 We gauge this particular trend annually, including consumer perception and preference of other platforms, such as Facebook and Twitter.

 ON A SCALE FROM 1–10, HOW MUCH DO YOU FEEL THAT THIS PLATFORM ALTERS OR SUPPRESSES SOCIAL/POLITICAL INFORMATION THAT IS PRESENTED TO YOU?